pmpk20/PhD_CEPaper/README.md

 ## PhD_CEPaper
 Repo for replication code and data for the paper *How confident are you in the ability of experts to provide reliable information?
 Evidence from a choice experiment on microplastics.*
-Manuscript Number: EDE-2024-0285 under review at *Environment and Development Economics*
+Published here: https://doi.org/10.1017/S1355770X25100077 at *Environment and Development Economics*

 - **Last change:**
-  - 12/02/2025
+  - 21/08/2025
 - **Changes:**
+  - Adding publication DOI
   - Code, data, and output for first-round revisions
 - **Structure:**
   - Run 0_Experts_Replicate.R
+  - This script details which scripts to run in which order to replicate the results

 ---